-Effective Kotlin Item 53: Consider using groupingBy instead of groupBy
+Effective Kotlin Item 56: Consider using groupingBy instead of groupBy

-The easiest way to solve this problem is by using
+The easiest way to solve this problem is by using the

-groupBy function.
-It returns a
+groupBy function, which returns a

 Map<K, List<V>>, where

 V is the type of the elements in the collection we started from, and

 K is the type we are mapping to.
 So, if we have a

 User list that we group by an id of type

 groupBy divides our collection into multiple small collections: one for each unique key.
 This is how this function can be used to solve the above problems: